vital-software/front-end-scripts/README.md

 You need to ensure you've correctly trusted the self-signed certificate within Safari.
 See the guide [available here](http://blog.marcon.me/post/24874118286/secure-websockets-safari) for how to do this.
 If the padlock icon doesn't show in the URL bar, you will need to clear browser history for the `localhost` domain and refresh the page.

-## Building
+## Contributing

+#### Running tests locally
-Use the command `bin/vitalizer.js build --test` when developing this package to run it locally.
+Use the following command to run the tests on your local environment:

+    yarn test